devjudge/flask-1.1-p-3.6-in-docker-2/README.md

         1.c.
 Run the following command(s) in the terminal/command line to run the app:
             - python restapi.py

-    2. Go to http://localhost:8080 in your browser to view it.

     CLOUD-IDE SETUP STEPS(follow the below steps in case you are using the Cloud IDE instead of your Local IDE):
 	1. Please run the below commands from the project root to setup MySQL and MongoDB in this workspace: